SeRL: Self-Play Reinforcement Learning for Large Language Models with Limited Data: Experiments

 \subsection{Experimental Setup}

-\textbf{Models and training settings.} We conducted experiments using two model series: LLaMA-3.2-3B-Instruct~\citep{metaai2025llama32} and Qwen-2.5-7B-Instruct~\citep{qwen2025qwen25}.
+\textbf{Models and Training Settings.} We conducted experiments using two model series: LLaMA-3.2-3B-Instruct~\citep{metaai2025llama32} and Qwen-2.5-7B-Instruct~\citep{qwen2025qwen25}.
 We simulate a data-scarce scenario in the mathematics domain by limiting the initial dataset to 500 instructions, which are uniformly sampled across all difficulty levels from the MATH training set~\citep{hendrycks2021measuring}.
 We denote this initial set of 500 instructions as $\mathcal{D}_{\text{seed}}$.
-For training, we adopt the OpenRLHF~\citep{hu2024openrlhf} framework and employ its Reinforce++~\citep{hu2025reinforce} algorithm for reinforcement learning.
+For training, we adopt the OpenRLHF~\citep{hu2024openrlhf} framework and employ its Reinforce++~\citep{hu2025reinforce} algorithm for RL.
 Detailed training hyperparameters are provided in Tab.~\ref{tab:llama32_3b_config} and Tab.~\ref{tab:qwen25_7b_config}.

 \textbf{Baselines.} We compare our method against two multi-round iterative training baselines and one RL baseline with ground-truth rewards (RL-GT): (1) Iterative RPO (I-RPO)~\citep{pang2024iterative}, which runs for three iterations.
 In each iteration, four responses are sampled for each instruction in the MATH training set.
 Each response is scored using a rule-based reward, and the highest and lowest are selected as the chosen and rejected responses for DPO training.
+Rule-based methods~\citep{shao2024deepseekmath,pang2024iterative} determine correctness by extracting the answer from the response using regular expressions and comparing it against the ground-truth answer to assign a reward.
 (2) Self-Rewarding DPO (SR-DPO)~\citep{yuan2025selfrewarding}, also run for three iterations.
 In each iteration, a new dataset $\mathcal{D}_{\text{gen}}=\{\boldsymbol{x}_i\}^{N}_{i=1}$ is synthesized based on $\mathcal{D}_{\text{seed}}$ using the same self-instruction approach as ours.
 For each generated instruction, four responses are sampled, and model-based rewards are used to construct preference pairs for DPO training.
+Model-based methods~\citep{yuan2025selfrewarding} rely on manually designed principles or scoring rubrics, which the model uses to evaluate the response and assign a reward.
 (3) RL-GT is run for a single iteration, using the MATH training set for RL training.
 The rewards are computed using a rule-based reward function.